animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 >
 > Coercing me into your safe-space buildings and injecting me with your body/brain-morphing drugs is a trigger-happy move for snowflake authoritarians.

-Here is an excerpt from a suicide note that I wrote:
+Here is an excerpt from a suicide note I wrote:

 > ### $\Huge &#8220;$
 > [...]